iAce02/integration_developer_assessment/README.md

 This repository contains working Django code.
 Run your code locally, you don't need any external services.
 The repo also contains a sqlite database, it contains a single `Hotel` record that you can use for testing.
 The `pms_hotel_id` corresponds with the example payloads.

+## What we pay attention to
+As an integration developer, it is your job to provide really high quality data into the database.
+That means we will be checking how you clean and handle garbage data or mismatches between our internal data models and the API data.
+Please pay extra attention to:
+- Data cleaning, validation and mapping
+- Error handling and garbage data from the APIs

 ## Prerequisites:
 - use Python version 3.11
 - install dependencies by running: `pip install -r requirements.txt`